kyma-project/cli/docs/03-03-examples-alpha.md

 There are several ways to install Kyma:

-- To install Kyma, simply use the `deploy` command without any flags, and Kyma provides a default domain.
+- You can simply use the `deploy` command without any flags, and Kyma provides a default domain.
 For example, if you install Kyma on a local cluster, the default URL is `https://console.local.kyma.dev`.

   ```